-If a patient does not respond to the first dose of Imitrex Nasal Spray, a second dose should not be taken for the same attack.
-In these cases the attack can be treated with paracetamol, acetylsalicylic acid or non-steroidal anti-inflammatory drugs.
-Imitrex Nasal Spray may be taken for subsequent attacks.
+Patients who do not respond to the prescribed dose of Imitrex should not take a second dose for the same attack.
+In these cases the attack can be treated with paracetamol, acetylsalicylic acid, or non-steroidal anti-inflammatory drugs.
+Imitrex may be taken for subsequent attacks.